wmandai/freelancer-office/README.md

 --------------------
 Help translate it to your own language

-View the demo here http://envfolite.com
-Using shared language files
+View the demo here http://envfolite.com and login using admin/admin Using shared language files
 --------------------
 Download the files and extract.